mehtavishwa30/covid-19-projects/covid-19-projects.md

 At the moment, for some of us, the only way to obtain food and groceries is through deliveries.
 No one can go out of their house for weeks.
 While there are many delivery options in some areas, we noticed that most of the areas won't get anything.
 Those people are helpless.
 One of the main targets of this website is to gather enough information to identify those key areas and make sure everyone gets what they need.

+**Note**: survivetogether.org is currently only for use in Sri Lanka.

 ### Tech Stack 🥞

 🏗 Built using React, Hasura, & TypeScript.